IS THE CREATOR A GOD OF WRATH?

 The Son is the radiance of God’s glory and the exact representation of his being… (Hebrews 1:2)

 Jesus Christ is the true image of God, not Moses.
-Jesus came to show us the true nature of God, and whatever he received from God the Father, he showed to us.
-So what we see in the life of Christ on earth accurately reflects the God who is in heaven.
+He came to show us the true nature of God, and whatever he received from God the Father, he showed to us.
+So, what we see in the life of Christ on earth accurately reflects the God who is in heaven.
 And the God of the New Testament is the same God of the Old Testament.

-As Christians, our faith and focus are in Christ: his life, teaching, death, and resurrection.
+As Christians, our faith and focus are on Christ: his life, teaching, death, and resurrection.
 We are now under a new covenant which was finalized by Christ, the Lord of the Church.
-Although his teaching did not conflict with the Old Testament, Christ’s teaching and ministry superseded the commandments of the Old Testament.
-He provided a much needed focus in his teaching, which was on the two greatest commands: loving God, and loving your neighbor.
+Although his teaching did not conflict with the Old Testament, Jesus provided a much-needed focus in his teaching, which was on the two greatest commands: loving God and loving your neighbor.

 Saved from God’s Wrath